-Louisville woman shares her journey with MS and symptoms to look for
+Louisville woman shares her journey with MS

 I’ve been living with multiple sclerosis (MS) since 1998.